 The nearest tube station to my practice is Eastcote which is on the Metropolitan line.
 The practice is about a 10 minute walk from the station.

-The nearest tube station to the practice where I work in central London is Oxford circus.
+The nearest tube station to the practice where I work in central London is Tottenham Court Road.
 The practice is a 4 minute walk from the tube station.